 - Release the handbrake

 - Reapply the handbrake

-If the handbrake can be lifted so high, it’s no doing its job anymore.
+After the simple test of your vehicle, if the handbrake can be lifted so high, it’s no doing its job anymore or not roadworthy.
 Your car should be safe and the handbrake shouldn’t put it at risk of rolling or moving while stationary.